SuperOfficeDocs/superoffice-docs/docs/en/automation/zapier/tips/gdpr.md

 ---
-uid: zapier-crm-tips-gdpr
+uid: zapier-gdpr
 title: How to maintain GDPR configuration
-description: Guide to maintaining GDPR configuration
+description: Guide to maintaining GDPR configuration in Zapier.
 author: Philip Yates
-so.date: 8.9.2023
+so.date: 08.09.2023
-keywords: Zapier
-so.topic: howto
+keywords: Zapier, GDPR, consent, e-marketing so.topic: howto
 language: en
 so.client: Zapier